Skip to Content

 Mushrooms, salt, olive oil, butter, garlic, flour, stock, thyme, soy sauce, pepper & lemon juice to make mushroom gravy

-What Is Mushroom Gravy Made of?
+What You’ll Need For Mushroom Gravy

 mushrooms being cooked in salt in a frying pan to make mushroom gravy

 There are multiple ways to thicken mushroom gravy.
 For homemade mushroom gravy, we opt for making a roux to create that depth of flavor and nuttiness.
 A roux is when flour and butter combine and cook together and help thicken a sauce or gravy.
 Other mushroom gravy recipes might call for cornstarch or tapioca, but we prefer a roux for additional flavor.
-If you’re looking to make gluten-free mushroom gravy, we recommend swapping the all-purpose flour in the recipe for a gluten free 1:1 flour.

 mushroom gravy being cooked in a pan made with spices, olive oil, butter, flour, stock, thyme, soy sauce & lemon juice